bxjthu/CompLing/slides/4/source.md

 ]

 ---
-##Questions
+##Recap: questions

++ What might be the difficulties of morphological parsing in Chinese?

 + How might morphological parsing work for the NLP applications in our daily life?
 Any example?

-+ What might be the difficulties of morphological parsing in Chinese?

 ---